*UPDATE: EBOLA CRISIS IN LIBERIA*

 Lifting Liberia’s programs are designed to address the various challenges facing the children, girls, and young adults of Liberia attempting to pursue an education in the aftermath of civil war.
 We provide scholarships, supplies, and training to not only overcome barriers to education, but to strengthen communities and create sustainable changes at both the personal and communal level.

 Lastly, Lifting Liberia prides itself on a grassroots approach to solving the problem of poverty in Liberia.
 We emphasize solidarity, not just charity in our programs.
 Working with all levels of the Liberian Government, local tribes and community leaders, as well as maintaining close relationships with the individuals and families we support is a top priority.
-We believe in providing services and relief that will empower the wonderful people of Liberia to rebuild their country one child at a time, one school at a time.

 There’s still a long way to go toward making sure that every child is able to get a quality education in Liberia.
 However, with the support of Lifting Liberia and its donors, children are beginning to get the opportunities they need to become champions of recovery in Liberia.